DJPatron/Moppy2/README.md

 # Moppy2-UNOR3
 Device implementation for Moppy2 for microcontrollers that support the Arduino **framework**.
-This one is ready for **Arduino Uno R3** (via the Arduino IDE) and 8 FDD.
+This one was set up exactly for **Arduino Uno R3** (via the Arduino IDE) with 8 FDD connected.

 Original repo: https://github.com/Sammy1Am/Moppy2